lispandfound/work-docs/multi-segment-ruptures/multi_segment.typ

     "",
     "(e)"
   ),
   caption: [Five rupture causality trees sampled via the first method.
 Rupture trees are broadly similar apart from different causality choices in the centre of each event.
-Note that (d) shows the same rupture tree as #ref(<kaikoura-rupture-tree>).], )<rupture-trees>
+Note that (d) shows the same rupture tree as @kaikoura-rupture-tree.], )<rupture-trees>